 If you'd like to learn more about the basics of the presidential election, you can explore USA.gov to learn all about the voting and election process.
 This website even has educational videos and infographics to help you visually understand the process as well.

-You can also register by mail, if you are out of the country or out of your home state.
-All you have to do is fill out the National Mail Voter Registration Form found on USA.gov and then mail it to the address listed for you state.
+You can also register by mail if you are out of the country or out of your home state.
+All you have to do is fill out the National Mail Voter Registration Form found on USA.gov and then mail it to the address listed for your state.

 During this time candidates will be narrowed down to the final few.
-They will also announce who their vice president would be, and then they go across the country campaigning, talking about their views and plans, and debating with other candidates until election day arrives.
-You can also help out your candidate of choice by volunteering or fundraising for their campaign!
+They will also announce who their vice president will be, and then they go across the country campaigning, talking about their views and plans, and debating with other candidates until election day arrives.
+You can also help out your candidate of choice by volunteering or fundraising for their campaign.

-By participating in election events now, you can do your own research and watch debates to learn about the different presidential options, what they are all about, and what their presidential plans are.
+Do your research and watch debates to learn about the different presidential options, what they are all about, and what their presidential plans are.
 Then all that is left to do is go to your local, designated polling station on election day and cast your vote.

 To find your polling place type in your address at VotingInfoProject.org to see where you're designated polling station is.

 If you are going to be absent from your registered state, or need to vote by mail for any other reason, then you'll need to use the website for your state to find out how they want you to cast your absentee ballot.